Maharani Laxmi Bai Medical College: Upgradation

 The Government of India has decided to upgrade the institute on lines of All India Institute of Medical Sciences as part of phase-3 of Pradhan Mantri Swasthya Suraksha Yojana (PMSSY) whereby the Central Government will bear 80% of the cost of up gradation, and 20% cost will be borne by State Government.

 Super Speciality Block

 Super speciality block as a part of upgradation will pave the pathway for various super-speciality courses in this college.

 E-Hospital

-The Maharani Laxmibai Medical College has started the exercise of E-Hospital on the lines of SGPGI Lucknow.
+Maharani Laxmibai Medical College has started the exercise of E-Hospital on the lines of SGPGIMS Lucknow.
 After this the patients will get all the facilities online, which will save patients time.
 The doctor will also be able to see the patient's full record on the computer.
 After that the entire work related to treatment will start online.
 Besides the registration, the inquiry report will also be available online.
 Details of patients associated with other departments, including wards, ICU, operation theatre, will be available online.
 On the basis of UID, in cases of complex diseases, doctors will be able to advise them by looking at the online report.
 If operation is required, then patients will get an automatic generated number online.

+Fire incident

+On the night of November 15, 2024, a fire broke out in the Neonatal intensive care unit of Maharani Laxmi Bai Medical College in Jhansi.
+The fire resulted in the deaths of at least 10 newborns and injured 16 others.
+At the time of the incident, the NICU was overcrowded with 55 infants, well beyond its capacity of 18 beds.
+Initial investigations suggest that the fire may have been caused by an electrical short circuit or mishandling of oxygen equipment.
+In response, Uttar Pradesh Chief Minister Yogi Adityanath announced an ex gratia payment of ₹5 lakh to the families of the deceased and ₹50,000 to the injured.